Vansh-Raikwar/peer-2-peer/readme.md

 ---

-Made with React, TypeScript, and WebRTC
+Made with React, JavaScript, and WebRTC